DreamBooth: Fine Tuning Text-to-Image Diffusion Models for Subject-Driven Generation: Method

-\paragraph{Rare-token Identifiers} In a nutshell, our approach is to find relatively rare tokens in the vocabulary, and then invert these rare tokens into text space.
-In order to do this, we first perform a rare-token lookup in the vocabulary and obtain a sequence of rare token identifiers $f(\bVh)$, where $f$ is a tokenizer; a function that maps character sequences to tokens and $\bVh$ is the decoded text stemming from the tokens $f(\bVh)$.
-This sequence can be of variable length $k$ with $k$ being a hyperparameter of our method.
-We find that relatively short sequences of $k=\{1, ..., 3\}$ work well.
+\paragraph{Rare-token Identifiers} We generally find existing English words (e.g. ``unique'', ``special'') suboptimal since the model has to learn to disentangle them from their original meaning and to re-entangle them to reference our subject.
+This motivates the need for an identifier that has a weak prior in both the language model and the diffusion model.
+A hazardous way of doing this is to select random characters in the English language and concatenate them to generate a rare identifier (e.g. ``xxy5syt00").
+In reality, the tokenizer might tokenize each letter separately, and the prior for the diffusion model is strong for these letters.
+We often find that these tokens incur the similar weaknesses as using common English words.
+Our approach is to find rare tokens in the vocabulary, and then invert these tokens into text space, in order to minimize the probability of the identifier having a strong prior.
+We perform a rare-token lookup in the vocabulary and obtain a sequence of rare token identifiers $f(\bVh)$, where $f$ is a tokenizer; a function that maps character sequences to tokens and $\bVh$ is the decoded text stemming from the tokens $f(\bVh)$.
+The sequence can be of variable length $k$, and find that relatively short sequences of $k=\{1, ..., 3\}$ work well.
 Then, by inverting the vocabulary using the de-tokenizer on $f(\bVh)$ we obtain a sequence of characters that define our unique identifier $\bVh$.
-We observe that using uniform random sampling without replacement of tokens that correspond to 3 or fewer Unicode characters (without spaces) and using tokens in the T5-XXL tokenizer range of $\{5000, ..., 10000\}$ works well.
+For Imagen, we find that using uniform random sampling of tokens that correspond to 3 or fewer Unicode characters (without spaces) and using tokens in the T5-XXL tokenizer range of $\{5000, ..., 10000\}$ works well.